reconquest/shadowd/README.md

 passwords for same username on different servers, you should specify `<token>` as `<pool>/<login>` where `<pool>` it is name of role (`production` or `testing` for example).

+Already running instance of **shadowd** do not require reload to serve newly generated hash-tables.

 ### SSL certificates